BenJilks/TinyScript/README.md

     func add(a: int, b: int): int
         ret a + b

-Code exection starts at the "main" function, no code can be outside a function scope.
+Code execution starts at the "main" function, no code can be outside a function scope.

 ## Variables
 Variables are declared by simply assigning them to a value, this will make them a dynamic type that can change during execution.
 However, if you specify a static type

-    var = "String" # Creates a new variable and assignes a string var = 20       # As 'var' is dynamic type, its type can change
+    var = "String" # Creates a new variable and assigning a string var = 20       # As 'var' is dynamic type, its type can change

     i: int = 5     # Variable 'i' is assigned the static type of int